JustinBeckwith/trebuchet/README.md

 App Engine Trebuchet is a replacement for the App Engine Launcher.
 It's super ultra expiremental, and under active development.
 This is a not an official Google project.

 ## TODO
-- auto download gcloud if not available
+- auto-install alpha commands on startup
+- finish making 0-day experience better
+- Log split/resize control
 - Add flex support
-- Log split/resize control
 - Tests, tests, tests
 - Logs search
 - Implement error reporting system